This post may contain affiliate links. Learn more.

 1. Merino wool

-We mentioned Merino wool frequently in our reviews of the best thermal underwear for 2020 and with good reason.
+We mentioned Merino wool frequently in our reviews of the best thermal underwear and with good reason.
 It’s among the warmest and most comfortable materials used for thermal underwear construction, and it has moisture-wicking properties.

 Even better, perhaps, is that Merino wool is environmentally sustainable.
 After all, once you give Merino sheep a good haircut, their wool will grow back.